infortrend-openstack/infortrend-cinder-driver/README.md

 - Manage and unmanage a volume.
 - Migrate a volume with back-end assistance.
 - Live migrate an instance with volumes hosted on an Infortrend backend.
+- List volumes.
+- Manage and unmanage a snapshot.

 ## How to setup and use